 Rick: Yeah.
 Okay.
 So let’s resume your story.

 Robin: So when I woke up, I had to, you know, keep in mind, I was used to figuring out, you know, mentally ill adults and how I was going to survive abuse.
 So I was, I wasn’t like a kid who came from, you know, a nice family and was suddenly shocked.

 I was already very skillful at survival.
 And so I had to kind of figure out what kind of crazy is he and how am I going to survive it.
 And, and I think I was born with high intuition, but it became hypervigilant in terms of reading people’s

 danger and reading and anticipating their behavior.
 And the thing that was so terrifying about him is that he was so defended.

 So blocked off that I couldn’t read him as easily as I could read other adults.
 And, and so what happened is I was just really surviving.
 I was, you know, on a military base, you know, in his, I don’t know if there were to be quarters and, and he was going and doing off, you know, doing his training during the day and coming back at night and abusing me.

 And at one point I, I really didn’t care whether I was gonna live or not anymore.
 It was that

 Cause my only way that I’m going to escape from him is to die.
-And at that point, I was coughing up blood and I made it out to the hallway and amazingly enough the person across the hall where I heard the commotion open the door, pulled me in, closed the door.
-And so the MPS came and military police came and he took me to the nearest hospital, which I’ve been able to go back and find.
+And at that point I was coughing up blood and I made it out to the hallway and amazingly enough the person across the hall where I heard the commotion opened the door, pulled me in, closed the door.
+And so the MPs came and military police came and he took me to the nearest hospital, which I’ve been able to go back and find.